Free Love – Always Hunting for New Supply

 The psychology books ascribe unstable relationships to borderline personality disorder, but I’d wager it’s a common feature of all cluster B disorders, even though the diagnostic manual doesn’t include it for narcissists.

 It’s just that they expect to eventually suffer some losses as they are discovered.
-It’s a lifelong repeated cycle, so replacements would have to be perpetually cultivated, tested and groomed.
+It’s a lifelong repeated cycle, so replacements, or “new supply” would have to be perpetually cultivated, tested and groomed.